 Don’t use any petroleum jelly, petroleum based creams, baby oil or prescription cream unless you have a flush-able or reusable liner protecting the diaper's lining fabric.
 If you are wondering if your diaper cream is safe to use without a liner, here is a great searchable list.
 If you notice after using cream with liners in your diapers that your diapers are repelling or leaking, please fill out a troubleshooting form here.
-On a regular basis, make sure to change the baby’s diaper every 2-3 hours during the day.
+Make sure to change the baby’s diaper every 3-4 hours during the day.

 Washing Cloth Diapers